Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 You don’t want too much fat in a cut of meat used for beef jerky, but you do want some, specifically the fat in the muscles, commonly referred to as marbling or intramuscular fat.
 This intramuscular fat ensures you will have tender and flavorful jerky.

 Lifter and pectoral cuts have a decent amount of marbling to result in a tender batch of beef jerky.
-Flank steak also has some marbling that can make nice tender jerky, but it comes at a much higher cost.
+Flank steak and skirt steak also have some marbling that can make nice tender jerky, but they come at a much higher cost.

 Cost